Locomotion In Human Beings: Definition, Functions, Types, Importance, Topics

 • Effects of ageing: loss in muscle mass, joint flexibility, and reaction times.

-• Injuries and disorders are able to affect locomotion and hence mobility and quality of life.
+• Injuries and disorders can affect locomotion and hence mobility and quality of life.

 • Common Injuries: Sprains (injuries to the ligaments), fractures (breaks in the bones) and their effects on mobility.